ekchew/safe_follow_symlinks/README.md

 form, provided:

 1. The path is not rejected by your custom `path_filter`.
-2. The path can, if fact, be properly resolved to an existing object.
+2. The path can, in fact, be properly resolved to an existing object.
-3. If attribute `yield_unique=False` or the path has not already been yielded.
+3. Either `yield_unique=False` or this the first enounter of the path.

 Failing any of these, the output `skipped`, `bad_paths`, and `path_hits` attributes will be updated with the rejected paths, respectively.